pratyush-dh/satellite-image-classification-using-python/README.md

 3. Install the required packages using pip.

 ##Classification
 A detailed notebook is uploaded to this repository.
 Simply download your copy of the notebook, and follow along with the process as described.
+It can also be accessed at the bottom of this readME file.
 If you got better results than me, please share it. email: dh.prtsh@gmail.com .
 ## Results

 The satellite image was classified into four land covers with an accuracy of 86 percent using TensorFlow to train the model, gdal to read the image, and keras_tuner for hyperparameter tuning.